Gentoo penguin: Description

 Gentoo penguins can reach a length of 70 to 90 cm, making them the third-largest species of penguin after the emperor penguin and the king penguin.
 Males have a maximum weight around 8.5 kg just before moulting and a minimum weight of about 4.9 kg just before mating.
 For females, the maximum weight is 8.2 kg just before moulting, but their weight drops to as little as 4.5 kg when guarding the chicks in the nest.
 Birds from the north are on average 700 g heavier and 10 cm longer than the southern birds.
 Southern gentoo penguins reach 75–80 cm in length.
 They are the fastest underwater swimmers of all penguins, reaching speeds up to 36 km/h.
-Gentoos are well adapted to extremely cold and harsh climates.
+Gentoos are well adapted to frigid and harsh climates.